Learning to Optimize by Differentiable Programming: Learning to Optimize by Differentiable Programming: Case Studies

-$\bullet$ \textbf{Constrained LRMP:} Next, we analyze the constrained LRMP.
-Consider a quadratic optimization task regularized by a graph Laplacian structure.
-Let \(A \in \mathbb{R}^{m \times n}\) and \(b \in \mathbb{R}^{m}\) denote the data matrix and observation vector, and \(x \in \mathbb{R}^{n}\) be the decision variable subject to \(x \succeq 0\).
-The problem, referred to as Laplacian-Regularized Nonnegative Least Squares (LR-NNLS), is formulated as:
+We next consider a quadratic optimization problem with graph Laplacian regularization under nonnegativity constraints, which naturally falls into the class of LRMPs and arises in a variety of applications, including hyperspectral data unmixing with graph Laplacian regularization and nonnegativity constraints~\cite{ammanouil2015graph}, graph-regularized nonnegative matrix factorization~\cite{cai2010graph}, and semi-supervised graph Laplacian PageRank on large graphs~\cite{gao2011semi}.
+Specifically, let $A \in \mathbb{R}^{m \times n}$ and $b \in \mathbb{R}^{m}$ denote the data matrix and observation vector, respectively, and let $x \in \mathbb{R}^{n}$ be the decision variable subject to $x \succeq 0$.
+The resulting Laplacian-Regularized Nonnegative Least Squares (LR-NNLS) problem is formulated as:

-where \(L \in \mathbb{R}^{n \times n}\) is the graph Laplacian encoding the structural dependencies among components of \(x\).
-Although the problem in~\eqref{prob:Learning_LRMP_primal} is strongly convex, it remains challenging because the Laplacian \(L\) is positive semidefinite yet singular, precluding a closed-form solution.
-Ignoring the nonnegativity constraint, one can express the minimum-norm solution via the pseudoinverse:
+where $L \in \mathbb{R}^{n \times n}$ is the graph Laplacian encoding dependencies among the components of $x$.
+When the graph structure is fixed and $L$ is regarded as constant, the problem can be efficiently solved using CVXPYLayers.
+In contrast, if the graph structure changes and $L$ is no longer fixed, the problem cannot be directly formulated and solved in CVXPYLayers.

-where \((A^\top A + L)^{\dagger}\) denotes the Moore--Penrose pseudoinverse of the regularized normal matrix.
-Despite its simplicity, this formulation is computationally expensive and numerically unstable for large-scale systems due to the spectral degeneracy of \(L\).